Your Support Helps children affected by brain tumours not only survive, but thrive.

 The contributions made by Canadian medical scientists to the growing knowledge base of international pediatric brain tumour research is significant, but there is so much more to be done to move research forward.
 For many children, cancer treatment protocols have not changed in 20 years, leaving suvivors with many lifelong challenges.

-Since 2006, London Rigatoni for Research events have raised $140,000 for pediatric brain tumour research and a Youth Education Award.
+Since 2006, London Rigatoni for Research events have raised $170,000 for pediatric brain tumour research and Youth Education Awards.

 The cause is yet to be understood and the treatments can be improved by raising awareness and funds.
 The London Rigatoni for Research fundraising event provides us with the opportunity to raise money to support pediatric brain tumour research.

-New in 2013, proceeds from the event went to fund a "Youth Education Award" which supported a young adult survivor attend a post-secondary educational institution and make their dream a reality.
+As well, proceeds from the event go to fund a "Youth Education Award" which supports a young adult survivor attend a post-secondary educational institution and make their dream a reality.

 Nicole was a very active three year old who enjoyed skiing, skating, dance, gymnastics and swimming.
 She was learning her alphabet and loved to write.
 But in April 2000, things changed for Nicole and our whole family.
 We noticed that one side of Nicole's face was paralyzed and that her smile was not symmetrical.
 Every morning she was nauseous.
 At first, we thought it was just the flu, but Nicole's dizzy spells got worse and she began to stumble and fall.

 At the hosptial, CT and MRI scans revealed a cancerous brain tumour called medulloblastoma.
 As any parent can imagine, the emotional ride was terrifying.
 One week later, Nicole endured nearly 16 hours of surgery.
 Her surgeon was able to remove all of the tumour and her cerebrospinal fluid was clear.